smartinternz02/SI-GuidedProject-611572-1699011918/Performance & Final Submission Phase/readme.md

-This is the final pashe of the project development activity.
+This is the final phase of the project development activity.
 In this phase we test the performance and submit the final deliverables.